vtboyarc/finetuning/README.md

 Once you have the file completed with your prompts, run the generate script to generate the answers, it will output two files: train.jsonl and valid.jsonl - these will be the two files you need for fine tuning
 I store these 2 files in a data folder.

-php generate.php
+You can choose to run whichever you prefer, the php or python script: php generate.php python generate.py

 ### fine tuning